livkndt/yarn-map/README.md

 1. Create a feature branch
 2. Make your changes
 3. Run `npm run lint` and `npm run format`
-4. Test your changes locally
+4. Write tests for new features
+5. Run `npm test` to ensure all tests pass
+6. Run `npm run test:coverage` to verify coverage thresholds are met
-5. Submit a pull request
+7. Submit a pull request

+**Note**: Pre-commit hooks will automatically:

+- Lint and format staged files
+- Run tests with coverage
+- Validate commit message format (Conventional Commits)

 ## License